iafinn/twitter-mov-rec/README.md

 ## Twitter-Based Recommendations

-The web app is hosted on AWS elastic beanstalk and can be found [here](http://mov-rec.us-west-1.elasticbeanstalk.com/)
+The web app uses a java backend to  hosted on AWS elastic beanstalk and can be found [here](http://mov-rec.us-west-1.elasticbeanstalk.com/)

+## Prerequisites

+- Java 8 EE
+- Apache Tomcat 8.5

 ## Directory Overview